pvs-hd-tea/TCrules/README.md

 ## Getting Started

 ### Prerequisites
-Make sure you have Python 3.8 installed.
+Make sure you have Python 3.8 and tree_sitter installed.
+See [py-tree-sitter](https://github.com/tree-sitter/py-tree-sitter) for more details on installing the module.

 ### Usage
 Create a `RuleSet` and generate the rule database: